Hammms/OSAI/README.md

 OSAI or Old School Artificial Intelligence is a project of mine that sprouted based off of my love for coding and Runescape.

-OSAI's goal is an attempt to bring artificial Intelligence into Old School Runescape to predict what type of gear is needed for each monster Runescape.
+OSAI's goal is an attempt to bring artificial Intelligence into Old School Runescape to predict what type of gear is needed for each monster in Runescape.
 This project was made to train and test my skills with web-based programming as well as AI-based programming.

-OSAI is built using flask to support the website infrastructure
+OSAI is built using flask to support the website infrastructure How the Algorithm will be built is still a work in progress i am expecting to scikit learn and other python packages such as tensorflow.

 Currently completed: